BLACK0X80/BLACK-KERNEL/README.md

 <tr>
 <td width="50%" valign="top">

-**Q: What makes BLACK-KRENEL different from other kernels?**
+**Q: What makes BLACK-KERNEL different from other kernels?**

-A: BLACK-KRENEL combines production-grade memory management (buddy allocator, slab cache, COW, demand paging) with a comprehensive debug system, all in a clean and well-documented codebase.
+A: BLACK-KERNEL combines production-grade memory management (buddy allocator, slab cache, COW, demand paging) with a comprehensive debug system, all in a clean and well-documented codebase.
 It's designed for learning and real-world use.

-**Q: Can I use BLACK-KRENEL in production?**
+**Q: Can I use BLACK-KERNEL in production?**

 A: Yes!
-BLACK-KRENEL 2.0 is stable and has been tested extensively.
+BLACK-KERNEL 2.0 is stable and has been tested extensively.
 It's suitable for embedded systems, research projects, and specialized applications.
 However, it's not a drop-in replacement for Linux.

-**Q: What hardware does BLACK-KRENEL support?**
+**Q: What hardware does BLACK-KERNEL support?**

 A: Currently x86_64 with QEMU and physical hardware that supports Multiboot2.
 We have VGA text mode, PS/2 keyboard, serial port, and basic timer support.
 ARM64 support is planned for v4.0.